Does taking stairs at work really help your health?

 Both routines produced major benefits for heart health.

-“Whether we are sitting still at a desk, couch, or in a car, many Americans fall below the recommended minimum guidelines for exercise, which creates chronic disease straining the health care system,” says Dr. Dory Jarzabkowski, a cardiologist with Advocate Heart Institute at BroMenn Medical Center in Normal, Ill.
+“Whether we are sitting still at a desk, couch or in a car, many Americans fall below the recommended minimum guidelines for exercise, which creates chronic disease straining the health care system,” says Dr. Dory Jarzabkowski, a cardiologist with Advocate Heart Institute at BroMenn Medical Center in Normal, Ill.

 Dr. Jarzabkowski says patients can feel intimidated to start being active because they overestimate the amount of time they need to reap benefits and expect fat to melt off immediately.
 Although it is best to have sustained aerobic activity for 10 minute increments, sometimes there isn’t enough time, she says.

 “Simply adding stairs, lunges or walking to your daily routine won’t transform you into a super model, but any and all activity is good for the heart,” Dr. Jarzabkowski says.
-“Getting your blood pumping and joints moving fights chronic disease and positively impacts mental wellbeing.”
+“Getting your blood pumping and joints moving fights chronic disease and positively impacts mental well being.”

 The underlining science behind the results lies in sprint interval training (SIT), which involves brief bursts of vigorous exercise separated by short periods of recovery.
-This type of training not only has good heart effects, but multiple studies have tied it to positive results on controlling blood sugar, which prevents and controls diabetes.

 Stuck in a one-story building without stairs?
 Try stationary or walking lunges, which are similar in technique and target the same muscle groups as stair walking.

 As with all new exercise, participants should take their age, health condition and fitness goals into consideration, Dr. Jarzabkowski says.
 If you are having heart, balance or joint issues, are elderly or pregnant, then seek a doctor’s clearance before doing any type of stair climbing.
-If you experience chest pain, light headedness or difficulty breathing then stop and visit a health care professional before continuing again.
+If you experience chest pain, light headedness or difficulty breathing, stop and visit a health care professional before continuing again.

 About the Author